armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 ---
-title: Dynamic Accounts
+title: Dynamic Accounts Architecture and Features
 description: >
   Learn how the Dynamic Accounts feature simplifies migrating accounts from Clouddriver to the Armory Scale Agent in your Armory Continuous Deployment or Spinnaker instance.
+aliases:
+  - /scale-agent/tasks/dynamic-account-options/
+  - /scale-agent/reference/api/dynamic-accounts/
+  - /scale-agent/reference/api/
 ---

-## Overview of the Dynamic Accounts feature
+## Overview of Dynamic Accounts

-The Dynamic Accounts feature gives you the ability to migrate Clouddriver accounts to the Scale Agent either manually automatically by configuring.
-The Dynamic Accounts API provides migration and creation functionality that supports a batch encapsulation of multiple accounts containing the account definitions within.
-You can use the API to modify and delete existing accounts that are managed by the Scale Agent.
+Dynamic Accounts provides the following features:

+* Manual migration of Clouddriver Kubernetes accounts to the Scale Agent using a REST API
+* Automatic migration of Clouddriver Kubernetes accounts using Clouddriver Account Management

+   * Automatic migration requires Armory Continuous Deployment 2.28+ or Spinnaker 1.28+.
+   * Clouddriver Account Management is not enabled by default in Spinnaker or Armory Continuous Deployment.
+See Spinnaker's [Clouddriver Account Management](https://spinnaker.io/docs/setup/other_config/accounts/) for how to enable this feature in your Spinnaker instance.

+* REST API endpoints to create, update, and delete accounts managed by the Scale Agent

 ## Dynamic Accounts glossary

+- **Account**: an abstraction of a target cluster or target set of namespaces within a cluster
+- **Credentials source**: any source from which credentials/accounts are read
 - **Endpoint**: the URL segment after the Clouddriver root
 - **Migrate an account**: move a Clouddriver-managed account to the Scale Agent for management
-- **Account**: an abstraction of a target cluster or target set of namespaces within a cluster
-- **Credentials source**: any source from which credentials/accounts are read
 - **Request**: an instruction that isn’t fulfilled immediately and can have different outcomes; a request can be done through HTTP by the admin or internally by one of the services.

 ## Architecture

-Dynamic Accounts extends Clouddriver's Account Management [feature](https://spinnaker.io/docs/setup/other_config/accounts/), which uses a database for storing account configuration.
 The Scale Agent stores account data in a dedicated table called `clouddriver.kubesvc_accounts`.
 It does not modify or delete the account data in the `clouddriver.accounts` table.

 An account has the following lifecycle states: